 - Make all RRSP withdrawals in the same tax year.

 You cannot withdraw funds from a locked-in RRSP (i.e., from your former employer’s pension plan).
 If you previously participated in the HBP, your previous balance must be at zero by Jan 1 in the year you plan to participate again.

 Repaying Home Buyers’ Plan Withdrawals

-You have 15 years to repay withdrawals made from your RRSPs under the HBP.
+You have 15 years to repay withdrawals made from your RRSPs under the HBP starting two years after the withdrawal.
 In each tax year, repay one-fifteenth of the total amount borrowed until your full amount owed is paid back to your RRSPs.
-Start making repayments in the second year after the tax year you made your initial withdrawal.
+For the full withdrawal amount of $35,000, the yearly payment is $2,333.33.

 Repayments for the HBP are made with contributions to your RRSP in the year of the repayment or 60 days in the following tax year.
 After you make your RRSP contribution, choose to count all or a portion towards repayment under the HBP.

-To designate your RRSP contributions as a repayment under the HBP, fill out lines 245 and 246 of Schedule 7, RRSP and PRPP Unused Contributions, Transfers, and HBP or LLP Activities; include Schedule 7 with your tax return.
-Make sure to do this, otherwise your RRSP contributions do not count as a repayment; the HBP amount is added back as taxable income and you lose this RRSP room forever.
+To designate your RRSP contributions as a repayment under the HBP, fill out lines 24500 Schedule 7 to report the RRSP you have contributed or unused from previous years.
+Then, fill line 24600 with the amount you wish to transfer to the HBP repayment.
+Make sure to designate the amount to the HBP in schedule 7, otherwise, your RRSP contributions do not count as a repayment; the HBP amount is added back as taxable income and you lose this RRSP room forever.